Mikejo5000/vsts-docs-pr/docs/work/customize/reference/error/tf30016-no-permission-to-create-sql-server-reporting-site.md

 [!INCLUDE [temp](../../../_shared/dev15-version-header.md)]

 This error occurs when the permissions granted to your user account on the SQL Server Reporting Services server {*name*} are not sufficient to enable you to create the reporting site.
-You use the reporting site as the team project Report site.
+You use the reporting site as the project Report site.
 You must be granted specific permission by the SQL Server Reporting Services administrator.

 ### To correct this error